gracile-web/website/src/content/docs/00-learn/10-usage/05-defining-base-document.md

 having too many divergences, or for other reasons like security, you have the flexibility to do that.

-Gracile isn't aware of anything other than you route files, you can locate and name documents, components, etc. with your conventions.
+Gracile isn't aware of anything other than you route files and their sibling assets, you can locate and name documents, components, etc. with your conventions.